Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/krzywinski-similarity-numbers-in-python/README.md

 ```

 ### Scaling Phenomenon
-We can observe a scaling down by a factor of 10 each time a new number is added, which effectively represents a new probabilistic hurdle that must be passed for the similarity to continue to hold (drawing the "correct" next digit out of the possible 10).
+We can observe a scaling down by a factor of 10 each time a new number is added, which effectively represents a new probabilistic hurdle that must be passed for the similarity to continue to hold (i.e. drawing the "correct" next digit out of the possible 10).

-Let's add a function to check the frequency distribution for the digits of each of our irrationals, to ensure that these numbers satisfy the definition of *normal numbers* at least enough for our purposes.
+Let's add a function to check the frequency distribution for the digits of each of our irrationals, to ensure that these numbers satisfy the definition of *normal numbers*, at least enough for our purposes.

 Given that our input files contain (almost exactly) 1,000,000 digits each, we should be seeing close to 100,000 of each digit.